© Crown copyright 2019

-Newly established or Department for Education (DfE) registered (within the last 12 months) special post-16 institutions and independent special schools can submit an exceptions application outside of the annual process timeframe.
-Enquiries should be made to HNSSoS.ESFA@education.gov.uk and include the institution’s name, DfE registration number (independent special schools only), Companies House and/or Charity Commission number, and the date legally established/DfE registered.
-Subject to demonstrating the institution meets the exceptions criteria, the institution will be asked to complete an application form for consideration.
+Provided the institution meets the exceptions criteria set out above, the institution will be invited to complete an application form for consideration.
 Applications submitted via the exceptions process will be subject to the same process, and will need to meet the eligibility requirements set out in this guide.

 Applications and supporting evidence received after the closing date will not be considered.
 Late applicants must re-apply at the next application window.